 You do not need special equipment, a long checklist, or perfect weather.
-Just five minutes and maybe a warm drink — I usually have a mug of bird-friendly coffee nearby.
-This simple ritual can turn an ordinary day into a small moment you look forward to.
+Just five minutes and maybe a warm drink.
+Bird-friendly Coffee is my beverage of choice.

 If it helps, remember: listen, watch for movement, notice patterns, check the ground, ask one question.